COVID-19: Dementia patients struggle with isolation, loneliness - The Scoop

-BANDAR SERI BEGAWAN – Dementia patients had a tougher time coping with isolation and loneliness during the COVID-19 pandemic as their families were reluctant to visit over fears of spreading the coronavirus, a health expert said.
+BANDAR SERI BEGAWAN – Dementia patients had a tough time coping with isolation and loneliness during the COVID-19 pandemic as their families were reluctant to visit over fears of spreading the coronavirus, a health expert said.

 Dr Teo Shyh Poh, consultant geriatrician at Raja Isteri Pengiran Anak Hjh Saleha (RIPAS) Hospital, said the pandemic has limited dementia patients’ access to physical and mental health support as well as the social interactions they need to delay the progression of the disease.